Oink70/VerusPayInstallScripts/README.md

 * Although both the Install and Setup scripts will install a cron job to make sure Verus daemon stays "alive" every 5 min, keep an eye on it regularly, this software is still very much "Beta" and not guaranteed in any way.

+* To Upgrade for VerusPay v0.3.0 compatibility, download and run the `veruspay_chaintools_upgrade.sh` script from the server where your wallet daemons are installed and running.

 #### FAQs:

 ##### Q: